-- or use the --cleanenv option - To diagnose the issues noted above, as well as others, "shelling in" to the container is a great way to see what's going on inside. - Also, look in the singularity.conf file for system settings (can't modify).
+- or use the --cleanenv option - To diagnose the issues noted above, as well as others, "shelling in" to the container to see what's going on inside. - Also, look in the singularity.conf file for system settings (can't modify).